-- C1 demonstrate laboratory and analytical skills including statistical methods, the use of key equipment, instrument calibration and recording measurements with appropriate precision. - C2 demonstrate the ability to use keys and field guides to identify plants and animals. - C3 demonstrate appropriate field skills: how to observe, record, and sample plants and animals in the wild.
+- C1 Demonstrate laboratory and analytical skills including statistical methods, the use of key equipment, instrument calibration and recording measurements with appropriate precision. - C2 Demonstrate appropriate field and laboratory skills: how to observe, record, and sample in the wild and in the laboratory and design and conduct laboratory experiments.